Remote Founding Engineer Jobs

 Role: Founding Engineer · Category: Founding Engineering

-Founding engineer is the title given to one of the first engineering hires at a startup — usually before product-market fit, often before a finished product, and almost always before a defined engineering organisation exists.
-The role is part senior engineer, part product manager, part designer, part operations — and one of the few in tech where remote-first is the default rather than the exception.
+Founding engineer is the title given to one of the first engineering hires at a startup - usually before there is product-market fit, often before there is a finished product, and almost always before there is a defined engineering organisation.
+The role exists in a category of its own: part senior engineer, part product manager, part designer, part operations.

-AI-native startups are the most active hirers in 2025–26.
-Anthropic, OpenAI, Cursor, Perplexity, Cohere, and the next tier of well-funded AI startups all advertise founding-engineer roles regularly.
-They tend to pay above market on cash because they are competing with FAANG for senior research and infrastructure talent.
-Equity grants for genuinely early hires often fall in the 0.5–2% range.
+AI-native startups are the most active hirers of founding engineers in 2025–26.
+They tend to pay above market on cash because they are competing with incumbents for senior research and infrastructure talent, and because the talent pool is shallow.
+Equity grants are often in the 0.5–2% range for early hires.

-Solo-founder companies sometimes use the title to attract their first technical hire, who functions as a near-co-founder.
-Equity at this stage can be 5%+, but the relationship dynamic and decision-making structure matter as much as the technical brief.
+Solo founder companies sometimes use the title to attract their first technical hire who will function as a near-co-founder.
+These roles can be exceptional - the equity can be 5%+ - but they require careful diligence because the relationship dynamic and decision-making structure matter as much as the technical work.

 Strong founding engineers are unusually fluent in the things senior engineers at large companies often delegate.
 They can stand up production infrastructure on AWS or Vercel without help.
 They can design a database schema that will not need a panicked migration in six months.
 They can write a marketing site that does not look like a wireframe.
 They can talk to early customers, summarise the conversation, and translate the feedback into a product change.
 They can decide which of four reasonable architecture options is right for the next twelve months - not the next ten years.